- Related links

 Defining the problem

 Every year across the United States, prescription and over-the-counter drugs of all types are manufactured, marketed, prescribed, dispensed and discarded at extraordinary rates.
-In Wisconsin, it is estimated that nearly 120 million pounds of pharmaceuticals are sold each year, and roughly one-third of all doses prescribed go unused.
+In Wisconsin, it is estimated that nearly 120 million prescriptions for pharmaceuticals are sold each year, and roughly one-third of all doses prescribed go unused.
 This often leads to an accumulation of unused medicines in the household, which puts human and animal health at risk due to accidental ingestion, overdose, or abuse.
 In fact, according to the Centers for Disease Control and Prevention, unintentional prescription opioid overdoses now kill more Americans than cocaine and heroin combined.

 For information about how prescription drug abuse affects Wisconsin and what can be done about it, see the State Council on Alcohol and Other Drug Abuse's January 2012 report, Reducing Wisconsin's Prescription Drug Abuse: A Call to Action.